Into the Desert

-Support Corinne in making a series of plein-air paintings in the Red Centre that will invite urban audiences to consider the desert’s mystical, sacred and environmental importance.
-Become a Patron Now
+This exhibition presents plein-air paintings made during a residency in the Red Centre.
+The works invite urban audiences to consider the desert’s mystical, sacred and environmental importance.

-At TEDx Katoomba on 30th June 2023, Corinne shared images and personal stories, exploring creativity and the nature of artistic flow.
+At TEDx Katoomba Corinne shared images and personal stories, exploring creativity and the nature of artistic flow.
 She spoke about how her landscapes are imbued with human experiences of joy, hope loss, and longing and in particular, her spiritual encounters in nature.

 RECENT EXHIBITIONS & EVENTS